 This Course provides a brief but comprehensive overview of aseptic technique, its importance, and how to correctly perform an aseptic procedure.

-Health professionals working in acute care, aged care, outpatient departments, General Practice and domiciliary settings who manage people requiring a wound dressing.
+Health professionals working in any setting and who manage people requiring a wound dressing.

 Refresh knowledge on how to correctly perform a wound dressing with an aseptic non-touch technique.